SammyBrimberry/GoogleBigQuery_attritionClassification/README.md

 ## Dataset Acquisition
-This dataset is a fictional dataset that has been created by IBM data scientists.
+This dataset is fictional, and was created been created by IBM data scientists.
 It was last updated in 2017.

 ## Data Dictionary
 |Column Name	|Data Type	|Description |